Estecka/mc-Shifting-Wares/README.md

 - **Cartographers are excluded from generating more different maps than they would in vanilla.** Maps they create are never forgotten by the game, and lock their structures from appearing on other maps.
 This would cause issues with Daily Rerolls, as cartographers would generate a lot of maps that would never be sold.
 If you don't use Daily Rerolls and wish to let them generate new maps, you can roll-back to version 1.0.1 of the mod for now.

+## Technical details

+This mod runs with the assumption that villagers have 2 trades per level, and 1 master trade.
+It will always try to enforce this layout when rerolling.
+If a villagers is unable to yield enough trades for a given level, (e.g: Explorer Map trades in worlds with no structure), their trade list will be padded with empty trades in order to enforce the layout.